One category of modems that is supported by the ROOter firmware is the hostless modem.

-Another type of host-less modem is the web UI version, which still appears as an Ethernet device when plugged into the computer but is accessed through a Connection Manager program rather than the web browser.
-The ZTE MF825A is an example of this type of host-less modem.
+Another type of host-less modem is the GUI version, which still appears as an Ethernet device when plugged into the computer but is accessed through a Connection Manager program rather than the web browser.
+The ZTE MF825A is an example of this type of modem.
+This type of modem is rare.

-When using a host-less modem in a ROOter it is important that it be configured to auto-connect when powered up.
+When using a hostless modem in a ROOter it is important that it be configured to auto-connect when powered up.
 You must first plug it into a computer and use the web browser to set up the modem to auto-connect.
 This way it will automatically connect when it is plugged into the router.
+Most hostless modems do auto-connect by default.

 The MF825A is an exception to this rule, as you use the Connection Manager program that installs when you plug it into a computer to set up the APN and other connection details but it does not auto-connect.
 When it is plugged into the ROOter the proper connect string is sent to the modem to make it do an automatic connect.